juancarlospaco/faster-than-requests/README.md

 Takes an URL string, makes an HTTP GET and returns a dict with the response.

 **Arguments:**
-- `url` the remote URL, string type, required.
+- `url` the remote URL, string type, required, must not be empty string.

 **Returns:** Response, `dict` type.